 Dramatically emerging out of the Tasman Sea, and residing in the ample shadow of Australia, New Zealand has always asked its visitors to make an extra effort to get here—but that is part of its intrigue.
 Upon doing so, those who try are warmly and richly rewarded.

 Consider, for one, the native Maoris who paddled their mighty ocean-going canoes from Polynesia to claim this land.
 Even those first Europeans who could have settled for Australia after months of travel decided they’d carry on for another 2,000 kilometres to get away from it all.
 For those who did persevere, what awaited—and indeed, what awaits you—is one of the most remarkable lands you’ll ever experience.

 Myriad reasons draw people to New Zealand.
-Off the top of our head we could rattle off about 793 reasons to visit.
-(Ed.
-Note: Please don’t hold us to that.)
-For the sake of brevity, and to keep some surprises in store, we’ll settle for these nine:
+Off the top of my head I could rattle off about 793 reasons to visit (but please don’t hold me to that).
+For the sake of brevity, and to keep some surprises in store, I’ll settle for these:

 New Zealand boasts geysers, hot springs, towering mountain peaks, verdant hills, massive glaciers, golden arcs of beach and a flightless bird that occasionally utters, ‘Keeeee-Weeeeee.’

 French Polynesia marks just over halfway to New Zealand from L.A.—and it’s the perfect piece of paradise to enjoy a stopover before you carry on to the land of the Maori.

 Beaches, fjords, vineyards, glaciers, rain forests, plains, meadows, mountains… beauty is served raw down here.
 On our New Zealand Family Private trip, see it for yourself.